mhariat/MicroNet/README.md

 - **Step 5: Test**

-When all of the previous steps are done, we put the checkpoint weights in *Micronet/FinalWeights*.
+When all of the previous steps are done, checkpoint are put in *Micronet/FinalWeights*.

-One may notice a checkpoint named *checkpoint_sparsity.pth*.
-It's the checkpoint obtained at the end of *step 3* and common to all submissions.
+One may notice a checkpoint named *checkpoint_sparsity.pth* coming from *step 3* and common to all submissions.
 It's used to create the compressed network (much more different than the original PyramidNet as we truly remove parameters during *step 2*).

-Then, weights of *step 4*, stored in files named *checkpoint_quantization\_[n]\_submission.pth, are loaded.
+Then, checkpoints of *step 4*, stored in files named *checkpoint_quantization\_[n]\_submission.pth, are loaded.

 Please see folder *Micronet/Test* and the corresponding README file for more details on this part of the process.